Why Oracle Fine Grained Auditing

 if application_server_name in 'trusted_list' and user_client_id = authenticated_application_name and os_username = trusted_os_account and program_module_name = known_application_program_name then exclude audit end

 Implementation of Oracle Fine Grained Auditing is an iterative process.
 After the audit is enabled the audit data needs to be reviewed to check that the exclusion rules are being correctly applied.
-There may be additional exclusion rules required once live audit data is generated and can be analysed.
+There may be additional exclusion rules required once the live audit trail is analysed.
 This can be iterative until you have tuned down to a validated working set of audit data.

-Keep in mind that Oracle Fine Grained Auditing has the potential to generate huge volumes of audit data if not correctly setup.
-This not only adds unnecessary overhead but can introduce problems when it comes to managing the database space consumed by the audit data.
+Keep in mind that Oracle Fine Grained Auditing has the potential to generate huge volumes of audit data if not correctly implemented.
+This can add unnecessary overhead by auditing actions that do not need to be audited.
+Large volumes of audit data can introduce problems when it comes to managing the database space consumed by the audit trail tables.

 Define & Implement Audit Policy